Krystyna Skarbek: Training

-Skarbek's route back to active service with SOE began with her joining the First Aid Nursing Yeomanry (FANY), an all-woman charity organization with military-style uniforms, that was used as a cover for many women in the SOE.
-The SOE officer who recruited her, Patrick Howarth, would later say jokingly that "the most useful thing I did in World War II was to reinstate Christine Granville."
+Skarbek's route back to active service with SOE began with her joining the First Aid Nursing Yeomanry (FANY), an all-woman charity organisation with military-style uniforms that was used as a cover for many women in the SOE.
+The SOE officer who recruited her, Patrick Howarth, later said jokingly that "the most useful thing I did in World War II was to reinstate Christine Granville".
 Her briefing officer in FANY, Gwendolin Lees, was so impressed by Skarbek (now more commonly known as Granville) that she later named a daughter after her.
 Despite Skarbek's experience in clandestine work, she was given SOE training for prospective agents.
-She proved to be a less than apt student at wireless transmitting (at which she was hopeless) and firearms (which she hated), but she loved parachuting.
+She proved to be very bad at wireless transmitting and hated firearms training, but she loved parachuting.

 SOE's original plan to parachute Skarbek into Hungary was cancelled because the mission was deemed "little short of homicide."
 The continued suspicions about her by the Polish government-in-exile precluded a return to Poland.
 Thus, SOE decided to infiltrate her into southern France.
 Her French was good and she took a course to improve her English.
-She moved to Algeria in preparation for a mission to France, but she was not immediately dispatched because SOE believed she was "too flamboyant to work undercover effectively."
+She moved to Algeria in preparation for a mission to France, but she was not immediately dispatched because SOE believed she was "too flamboyant to work undercover effectively".